 Go Easy On Yourself

 Did I say birthday party preparation isn’t easy at all, even with professionals?
-Well, you won’t have to take on too much then you can chew.
+Well, you won’t have to take on too much than you can chew.
 You also won’t have to expect too much as well.
 Instead of overburdening yourself, why don’t you check with friends and family for favors?

 Say like asking a friend to help in making decorations, or a cake.
 Just make your life easy now.
 Remember your focus is on making your child excited as opposed to the crowd.
 Therefore, won’t hurt to outsource a few hotdogs and drinks without splashing your coins.